8 Houston Utility Assistance Programs To Help You Pay Your Utility Bills

 These plans are good options for low income families who are unable to afford a deposit or if you have poor credit because they do not run credit checks.

 The way these plans work is you upload funds to your account.
 Those funds (say $50) will then go toward the use of utilities.
 Once you exhaust these funds you will then need to add more money to keep your lights on.

 While these are some of the cheapest light companies in Houston, these plans are not for everyone, because there are pros and cons to consider.

 If you know that you will have trouble paying an upcoming utility bill the best thing you can do is to contact your energy company as soon as possible.
 Doing this will help you to avoid disconnections, plus they can provide you with information on utility assistance available to you.

-In addition to these 8 places that help pay light bills you can also use our tool called the Houston Rent + Utility Assistance Finder to find help.
+In addition to these 8 places that help pay light bills, you can also use our tool called the Houston Rent + Utility Assistance Finder to find aid.